 Presenting from a Mac without constantly turning around

 Presenting from a laptop often means craning your neck to check what the audience sees.
-This guide configures an extended desktop so selected apps launch maximized on the projector, then mirrors that output back to a MacBook with click-through support; notes and tools stay on your screen and presentation content stays on theirs.
+The following workflow creates a controlled presenter setup: selected apps launch maximized on the projector, the projector view is mirrored back to the MacBook with click-through support, and notes remain isolated on the laptop display.

 1. Set the projector as an extended display